zeligism/zeligism.github.io/_posts/2025-11-02-EscapingToInfinity.md

 ---

 Escaping *from* infinity is different from escaping *to* infinity.
-When we say infinity, we are refering to some measureable quantity that becomes unbounded as we *go further*.
+When we say infinity, we are refering to a measureable quantity that becomes unbounded as we *go further* in some sense.
-When a thing escapes to infinity, its measure is always *finite* but somehow able becomes infinite as it evolves due to various degeneracies in the measurements.
+When a thing escapes to infinity, its measure is *finite* but somehow able to become infinite eventually, often due to degeneracies in the way we measure the quantity.

+*[STILL A DRAFT]*

 Consider this weird argument that I just came up with because why not.
 Let's say we're measuring speed.
-So, you're running in a competition, and you come back to me and ask, "what was my speed?"
+So, you're running in a competition, running forever.
-And I basically answer: "$$c$$.
-You were running at the speed of light."
+You send me a message while running and ask me: "what is my speed?"
+And I tell you: "$$c$$."
-Ok, this doesn't make sense from a physics point of view, but hear me out.
+Ok, I know this doesn't make sense for physicists, but hear me out.
-I was just counting every particle that you consists of to be **you**, including your photons.
+I was just counting every particle that you consists of to be **you**, including your photons, which I can trace and measure.
-But photons are massless, so we can avoid such degenerate cases by measuring the speed of the non-massless stuff on you.
+Since photons are massless, we can avoid this degenerate measurement by considering only non-massless stuff that you consists of.
 That is *almost* you.
 Get it?

 ---